alexey-lysiuk/Realm667-AAA/readme.md

 #### About

 This project is an attempt to _automatically_ combine all assets from www.realm667.com repository in a single package.
-Check `issues.md` file for the list of known issues.
+Do not expect that all assets will work with any game, use Doom II for maximum compatibility.
+Also, check `issues.md` file for the list of known issues.

 #### How to play